Harvey-Mackie/Key-Puncher/README.md

 ## Branches

+- Download the game from the *master* branch to have the full version, to play the offline version (limited features) download the *offline* branch

 - This ReadMe file is created for the **master** branch
 - However, also applys for the **'Offline'** branch.
 I created the 'Offline' branch to allow for some of the game to be played without having to set up the database, to allow users to test the game.
 The 'Admin Form' cannot be accessed while in offline mode due to the page requiring a database connection.